vlandham/captain_z/out/captain_z.md

 #

 The cheering stopped as the children turned to look back to see a glimpse of the destruction of the Port of Goodnews.
-It was far off now in the distance now, but they could still make out smoke and fire coming from the buildings near the bay.
+It was far off in the distance now, but they could still make out smoke and fire coming from the buildings near the bay.
 The pirates were no doubt taking the city for themselves.

 "The people need our help," Nova said.